It's always exciting when tax refund time comes around. If your deductions earned you a nice chunk of cash back, why not put it to work?

 The Bottom Line

-Don’t run to the nearest shopping mall with your tax refund – save it and invest it!
+Don’t run to the nearest shopping mall with your tax refund—use it to improve your financial future.
 You worked hard for that tax refund.
-Now it’s time to make your refund work for you!
+Now it’s time to make your refund work for you.

 And once you have put that refund to good use, think about how you can avoid getting a tax refund in the first place next year.
 That way, you can put that money to work right away.